2017 NFL Mock Draft Pick (as of 2/20): Myles Garrett, DE and Jalen Tabor, CB

 The Browns will have to draft a quarterback early in Round 1 at some point in the next couple of years.
 After preferring Jared Goff to Carson Wentz in the 2016 NFL Draft and then passing on taking Wentz, one can't be sure Cleveland will take a quarterback with one of its first-rounders in the 2017 NFL Draft.

-Darnold has been very impressive as a redshirt freshman in 2016.
-Sources say that while they haven't studied Darnold extensively, he's jumped out at them as being a potentially special quarterback.
-He's completed 68 percent of his passes in 2016 for 2,633 yards with 26 touchdowns and eight interceptions.
-Darnold (6-4, 225) has size and has led USC on a seven-game winning streak entering bowl season.
+Darnold was very impressive as a redshirt freshman in 2016.
+Sources say that while they haven't studied Darnold extensively, he jumped out at them as being a potentially special quarterback.
+Darnold completed 67 percent of his passes in 2016 for 3,086 yards with 31 touchdowns and nine interceptions.
+The 6-4, 225-pounder has size and led USC on a nine-game winning streak to end the season.